emqx/cloud-docs/en_US/billing/overview.md

 Billing for each EMQX Cloud deployment and service accrues at hourly intervals.
 Any usage that is less than an hour is billed for the full hour.
 All billing computations are conducted in Coordinated Universal Time (UTC).

 Billing accrues hourly, with a monthly-in-arrears bill cycle.
-If you deprovision deployments that have accrued billed usage during the current month, billing will no longer accrue for these deployments, but billed usage accrued so far in the bill cycle will appear on your next bill and invoice.
+If you de-provision deployments that have accrued billed usage during the current month, billing will no longer accrue for these deployments, but billed usage accrued so far in the bill cycle will appear on your next bill and invoice.

 Billing occurs on the first day of the month for the previous month.
 For example, if you start a deployment on September 15, you’re billed on October 1 for your usage from September 15-30.